pingcap/docs/develop/dev-guide-build-cluster-in-cloud.md

     Your TiDB Cloud cluster will be created in approximately 30 seconds.

-6. After your TiDB Cloud cluster is created, click **Security Settings**.
+6. After your TiDB Cloud cluster is created, click **...** in the upper-right corner of the cluster area, and then click **Security Settings** in the drop-down menu.
 In the **Security Settings** dialog box, set a root password to connect to your cluster, and then click **Apply**.
 If you do not set a root password, you cannot connect to the cluster.

 7. Click **Connect**.
 A connection dialog box is displayed.
 Under **Connect with a SQL Client** in the dialog, click the tab of your preferred connection method, and then save the corresponding connection string.
 The following section uses MySQL client as an example.